zarni-spring/QMirrorLeechBot/README.md

 - More respectful to user
 - Show thumbnail
 - Speedtest with picture
 - Removed all username cc's.
-Don not trust a username.
+Never trust a username.
 - WayBack Machine Archiver
 - Delete file/folder from drive with replying message
 ## From Other Repositories